The-Sycorax/DenaroWalletClient/README.md

 <details>
 <summary>Overview:</summary>

-* *To exclude specific addresses from the filtered results a hyphen `-` can be added before the specified address.*
+* *To exclude specific addresses from the filtered data a hyphen `-` can be added before the specified address.*
 * *One or more addresses can be specified.*
 * *Addresses will only be filtered if they are apart of the wallet that is being decrypted.*
-* *If one or more fields are not specified then all fields are included in the filtered results (id, mnemonic, private_key, public_key, and address).*
+* *If one or more fields are not specified, then all fields are included in the filtered data (id, mnemonic, private_key, public_key, and address).*
 * *When it comes to filtering wallet entries, there is no difference if the `-filter` option is used over of the `filter` positional argument et vice versa.
-The results will be always be the same.*
+The returned data will be always be the same.*
 * *Various filtering combinations can be used.*
 </details>
 <details>